What honey bees look like in Knoxville TN - Russell's Pest Control

 It is important to be able to identify stinging insects on your property in Knoxville so that you understand the risks associated with being stung by them.
 Read on for expert advice about bees, wasps, and their stings from the experienced technicians at Russell’s Pest Control.

-How Wasp and Bee Stings Differ
+Wasp Stings Versus Bee Stings

 Sometimes, bee and wasp stings can feel almost identical in their strength and symptoms.
 Although they are quite comparable in results, they work very differently.
 There are three main differences: